splunk/observability-workshop/content/en/tko/session-6/lab1.md

 ./BuildAndDeploy.sh
 ```

-We are waiting a few minutes . . .
+We are waiting a few minutes...

 Return to the service map